rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 For it is written in the Law of Moses, You shall not muzzle an ox when it treads out the grain.
 Is it for oxen that God is concerned? ^0909

-Does he not certainly speak for our sake?
+Does he not speak entirely for our sake?
 It was written for our sake, because the plowman should plow in hope and the thresher thresh in hope of sharing in the crop. ^0910

 If we have sown spiritual things among you, is it too much if we reap material things from you? ^0911

-If others share this rightful claim on you, do not we even more?
-Nevertheless, we have not made use of this right, but we endure anything rather than put an obstacle in the way of the gospel of Christ. ^0912
+If others share this rightful claim on you, do not we even more?Nevertheless, we have not made use of this right, but we endure anything rather than put an obstacle in the way of the gospel of Christ. ^0912

 Do you not know that those who are employed in the temple service get their food from the temple, and those who serve at the altar share in the sacrificial offerings? ^0913